Anti-Oppressive Practice Directional Statement:

 We were also honoured to have Fowzia Duale Virtue present on the important work of the Black Experience Project.
 View the video below to hear from our guest speakers at our Black History Event in 2016.

 Building Bridges for the Success of our Children and Youth

-On Saturday, November 21, 2015, Durham CAS hosted the first Building Bridges for the Success of our Children and Youth session – a consultation provided in collaboration with leaders of the African Canadian/Black community in Durham.
-Since then, we have committed to hosting this event on an annual basis.
+Each year since 2015, we have hosted public consultations with our community.
+Building Bridges for the Success of our Children and Youth has become an annual consultation presented in collaboration with our Community Advisory Council.
 Please visit the Building Bridges section of our website for more information and to view videos of past presentations.

 AOP Community launch